KWinston/WarCardGame/README.md

 # War Card Game
-A simple card game made in Python using graphics.py visuals for CMPT 103 Project
+A simple classic War-themed card game made in Python using graphics.py visuals for my CMPT 103 Project.

 Run main.py to start the game.